bartelsjoshuac/Corduroy/README.md

 # Corduroy
 ## Executive Summary
 Corduroy is a website/app to collect and publish grooming of snowmobile trail system in the state of Colorado.
-[Colorado Snowmobile Association (CSAA)](https://www.snowmobilecolo.com/content.aspx?page_id=1980&club_id=45117#search_results) maintains a website hosted by a provider (ClubExpress) who wrote it in ASP code).
+[Colorado Snowmobile Association (CSAA)](https://www.snowmobilecolo.com/content.aspx?page_id=1980&club_id=45117#search_results) maintains a website hosted by a provider (ClubExpress) who wrote it in ASP code.
 Colorado snowmobile trails are groomed by a variety of clubs, private parties, and state/federal land managers, often using 3rd party contractors.

 Currently the CSAA relies on these parties to email grooming information and reports to the club, who then enters them into the current site for display to the general public.
 This has lead to reports being published sporadicky or not at all, as well as the usual user errors associated with manual data re-entry.

 In 2023/24 several clubs attempted to adapt an existing application and service called [GroomerTrack](https://www.groomertracker.com/), however it is cost prohibitive to both the club and the end user requring a financial obligation from each end.
 This application is geared towards non-motorized users (cross county and skate skiing) and contains features unique to that activity, while lacking features desired by motorized users.
 As a result it proved to be unpopular and is not currently planned for use by one of the largest organizations for 2024/25.

-Corduroy aims to create a simnple interface for these "groomers" to enter their reports directly via a website (or app), allow a CSAA admin to approve/reject, and modify/approve the report before publishing it for the general public to view in an equally simple website(app).
+Corduroy aims to create a simnple interface for these "groomers" to enter their reports directly via a website (or app), allow a CSAA admin to  approve and/or modify/approve the report before publishing it for the general public to view in an equally simple website(app).

 ## Installation
 Prerequisites